Inside: Simple Steps to Build Character with Books

 Do you believe in the power of stories?
 A quick browse around Learning Through Literature shows the importance we place on this.
 In fact, it’s central to everything we do around here.

-But knowing the power of a great story and knowing how to harness that power are separate matters.
+But what’s next?
+Knowing the power of a great story and knowing how to harness that power are two separate matters.

-Think of these steps as inspiration, not turn-by-turn directions that lead to a final destination.
+Think of these steps as inspiration, rather than turn-by-turn directions that lead to a final destination.
 Every family might use them differently.
 We hope these ideas spark intentional character-building in ways that are meaningful for your family.

-Here’s a simple path to begin building character in your home through stories:
+Here’s an easy path to begin building character in your home through stories:

 - Read Together

-Let’s look at what we mean by each of those steps.
+Let’s look at what we mean by each of these steps.

 1. Read Together